The Two Minute Summary

 What to Look For

-A skateboard helmet softens the impact when the foam inside crushes or slowly deforms.
+A skateboard helmet softens the impact when the foam inside gives or crushes.

-The hard shell on board helmets holds up un-der multi impacts.
+The hard shell on most skateboard helmets holds up under multi impacts.
 Bike helmets use thin plastic that breaks immediately the first time you hit hard.

 The helmet must stay on your head.
 It's not a hat, just sitting there.
 It can fly off while you are flying through the air.
-So it needs a strong strap and an equally strong buckle.
+So it needs a strong strap and buckle.
 And you need to remember to fasten it.

 Skateboard helmets are often black or a dark color.
 If you want to be seen on the street, get a bright color.
-Most boarders don't.

 A sticker inside the helmet tells what standard it meets.
 True skateboard helmets meet ASTM F1492.
 Some "skate-style" helmets only meet the CPSC bicycle helmet standard.
 Those are bike helmets, not skateboard helmets, even if they put a skateboard on the box.

 How to Buy

 SThe best skateboard helmets are "dual-certified" to both the ASTM and CPSC standards.
-Check our Dual Certified Helmets page at http://www.helmets.org/dualcert.htm for the latest list.
+For the latest list, check out www.helmets.org/dualcert.htm.
 Those helmets are designed for skateboarding and bicycling.
 But always look inside for the stickers that say they meet both CPSC and ASTM F1492 standards.
 Without the stickers, they don't meet both standards!